-Serve in corn or flour tortillas with a lime wedge and your favorite taco fixings, such as diced onions, tomatoes, sour cream, salsa, cilantro, guacamole and shredded Jack cheese.
+Serve in corn or flour tortillas with lime wedges and your favorite taco fixings, such as diced onions, tomatoes, sour cream, salsa, cilantro, guacamole, and shredded Jack cheese.

 Easy Slow Cooker Breakfast Casserole

 Have a house full of guests?
-While they’re sleeping in, you can throw this delicious slow cooker casserole together and wake them up with the smell of breakfast cooking (and breakfast in the slow cooker is a real treat for both host and guests)!
+While they’re sleeping in, you can throw this delicious short-cut slow cooker casserole together and wake them up with the smell of breakfast cooking.
+Breakfast in the slow cooker is a real treat for both host and guests!

 ¾ cup milk

 1 bag frozen home fried potatoes (cubed potatoes, not shredded or patties)

 4 strips crisp, cooked bacon, or shredded deli ham

 ½ onion, chopped